National Fire Information Database (NFID)

 Data collection for this reference period: 2015-01-01 to 2021-12-31

 Responding to this survey is mandatory.

 Data are extracted from administrative files.

 It was requested that two analytical files be extracted from each jurisdictional system - an incident file and a victim (casualty) file, according to the specifications provided.
 Data were submitted electronically via Statistics Canada's secure electronic file transfer (EFT) site.
-Additional support files and documentation such as reporting manuals and code books were also provided to the CCJS.
+Additional support files and documentation such as reporting manuals and code books were also provided to the CCJCSS.